MomsFriendlyDevCo/Momsronomicon/README.md

 >
 > So...
 Since a day's downtime could run into thousands of dollars of expenses even for a minor fault, don't break the system.

+DevOps is primerily a position specializing in the deployment and maintenance of live systems in an on-going basis (i.e. not just deploy and forget like most website uploads).

 For larger projects where MFDC is in some way involved with development and making sure the thing still works (aka operations) there are a number of additional considerations that need to be made.
 Fundamentally, developers are no longer just builders who complete a task list, but are instead actively responsible for achieving two goals: Making sure existing functionality is not interrupted, making sure new deployments are achieved and most importantly, users are happy.

 **Requisites**

-All devops people need to:
+All DevOps people need to:

 * Know enough Linux to install, say, a LAMP server
 * be able to use a test-editor via the command line